juanvillada/DARKFUNCTIONS/02-read-based.md

 # Read-based analyses

-First we will use METAXA to look for 16S rRNA gene fragments and obtain a taxonomic profile for each sample.
-Next we will run DIAMOND to map the reads against the KEGG database and obtain a functional profile for each sample.
+First we will use METAXA to look for 16S rRNA gene sequences and obtain a taxonomic profile for each sample.
+Next we will run DIAMOND to map the reads against the KEGG database and generate functional profiles.
 We will then use an in-house script (https://github.com/igorspp/KEGG-tools) to parse the DIAMOND results.
 It (i) assigns a KO identifier to each hit, (ii) runs MinPath to remove spurious pathways, and (iii) summarises the abundance of each pathway.
-We will work here with the dataset which has been resampled to an even number of reads.
+We will work here with the dataset which has been resampled to 2,000,000 reads.

 ### Annotate reads with METAXA